grd/FreePDM/README.md

 * Allow to make different version types

 ## Skeleton
-* Reading the files for meta-data
+* Reading the files for meta-data and storing the meta-data
 * Modifying the meta-data
 * Dealing with the three assembly types
 * Adding, Renaming and deleting files
+* Replacing files
+* Dealing with versions

 ## GUI
 * Show a list of files
+* Add buttons
 * Edit text strings
 * Show versions
 * Edit versions